Have Questions?

 740-441-2924

-TASC of Southeast Ohio has been offering recovery care and rehabilitation services to the residents of Gallipolis, Ohio and those living within the surrounding communities.
+TASC of Southeast Ohio has been offering recovery care and rehabilitation services to the residents of Gallipolis, OH. and those living within the surrounding communities.
 Today, TASC of Southeast Ohio offers services like brief intervention approach, cognitive/behavior therapy, individual psychotherapy, trauma therapy, vocational rehabilitation services, dialectical behavior therapy and others in keeping with its philosophy of following rehabilitation treatments that work best to help addicts achieve recovery.

 This drug and alcohol rehab center also thinks that the way to get the best result for the client is to offer individual care.
 Services are available in the following settings - inpatient treatment facilities, long term drug and alcohol rehab centers, outpatient hospital programs, short term drug and alcohol rehab centers, detoxification facilities and others.